FBI Arrests 3 Alleged Members Of White Supremacist Group Ahead Of Richmond Rally

 Mathews apparently entered the U.S. just days after a high-profile police raid on his house in rural Manitoba, Canada, last August.
 As the CBC reported, police ordered Mathews out of his house so they could execute a search warrant related to suspicions that he was acquiring guns and recruiting for The Base — which the CBC called "a global neo-Nazi terrorist group."

-The FBI says Lemley and Bilbrough drove together from Maryland to Michigan to pick up Mathews after he illegally entered the U.S. near the Manitoba/Minnesota border.
-The trio then traveled to Maryland's Eastern Shore area, where Bilbrough lives, the FBI says.
+The FBI says Lemley and Bilbrough drove together from Maryland to Michigan to pick up Mathews after he illegally entered the U.S. near the Manitoba-Minnesota border.
+The trio then traveled to Maryland's Eastern Shore area, where Bilbrough lives, the bureau says.

-Lemley and Mathews then set up a residence in neighboring Delaware, where authorities say they started working to build an illegal assault rifle and acquire ammunition.
+Lemley and Mathews then set up a residence in neighboring Delaware, where authorities say they started working to build an illegal assault rifle and acquire ammunition, according to court documents.

 "Lemley and Mathews used an upper receiver ordered by Lemley, as well as other firearms parts, to make a functioning assault rifle," the U.S. Attorney's Office says, citing an affidavit that FBI Special Agent Rachid Harrison filed in support of the charges.

-Earlier this month, the U.S. Attorney's Office says, Lemley and Mathews "purchased approximately 1,650 rounds of 5.56mm and 6.5mm ammunition; traveled from Delaware to a gun range in Maryland, where they shot the assault rifle; and retrieved plate carriers (to support body armor) and at least some of the purchased ammunition from Lemley's prior residence in Maryland."
+This month, the U.S. Attorney's Office says, Lemley and Mathews "purchased approximately 1,650 rounds of 5.56mm and 6.5mm ammunition; traveled from Delaware to a gun range in Maryland, where they shot the assault rifle; and retrieved plate carriers (to support body armor) and at least some of the purchased ammunition from Lemley's prior residence in Maryland."

 It appears federal authorities had the men under surveillance, as Harrison's affidavit details their movements and quotes from their conversations.
-One section of the FBI affidavit describes Lemley taking the assault rifle to a gun range in Maryland: "An FBI agent observed Lemley at the gun range, and hear what appeared to be more than one bullet being fired at a time."
+One section of the FBI affidavit describes Lemley taking the assault rifle to a gun range in Maryland: "An FBI agent observed Lemley at the gun range, and heard what appeared to be more than one bullet being fired at a time."

-When Lemley returned to the Delaware apartment he shared with Mathews, he said the rifle "would have to be cached though because that's an ATF f****** nightmare," and adding "Oh oops, it looks like I accidentally made a machine gun."
+The court documents state that when Lemley returned to the Delaware apartment he shared with Mathews, he said the rifle "would have to be cached though because that's an ATF f****** nightmare" and added, "Oh oops, it looks like I accidentally made a machine gun."

-Lemley then said he would partially dismantle the gun in case agents from the Bureau of Alcohol, Tobacco and Firearms and Explosive visits the apartment – to which Mathews replied, "Um, if they show up here, we got other problems."
+Lemley then said he would partially dismantle the gun in case agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives visited the apartment — to which Mathews replied, "Um, if they show up here, we got other problems."

 When the two men returned to the same gun range in Maryland three days later, the FBI was ready.
 Its agents had set up a camera near the gun range, allowing them to record Lemley and Mathews with the illegal firearm.